Working with Finder Windows

 You can modify several aspects of scrolling behavior.
 You can change the location of the scroll arrows.
 And, rather than moving an entire page each time you click above, below, to the left, or to the right of a scrollbar, you can set the scrolling such that you move to the relative location you click instead.
 You can also turn on smooth scrolling, which smoothes out the appearance of a window when you scroll in it.
 Follow these steps to modify these scrolling features:

-Open the System Preferences application.
+Open the System Preferences utility.

-In the Personal section, click Appearance.
+In the Personal section, click Appearance (see Figure 3.3).

 Figure 3.3 The Appearance pane of the System Preferences utility enables you to modify the behavior of window scrolling.

 This is a good chance to practice Mac OS X preference setting techniques.
 Make your changes to the Appearance pane, but leave the System Preferences utility open.
 Click in a Finder window; your changes immediately become active.
 If you are satisfied, jump back to the System Preferences utility and close it.
 If not, jump back into the Appearance pane and continue making changes until you are.